Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 Cable Car: Dubrovnik's Vertical Escape

 The Dubrovnik Cable Car (Žičara Srđ) is the city's way of saying "you think the views from the walls are good?
 Hold my beer."
-Built in 1969 to connect the city with Mount Srđ, it was originally intended for both tourists and locals who had summer houses on the mountain.
-The original cabins were yellow, not orange and reportedly less comfortable than standing in a crowded elevator.
+The original 1969 cabins were a distinct bright orange.
+They were smaller than the modern versions and swayed significantly more in the wind.

 Mount Srđ isn't just a pretty viewpoint - it's a strategic position that has been fortified since Illyrian times.
 Napoleon's forces built a fort here in the early 1800s, which was later expanded by the Austrians.
 During the 1990s siege of Dubrovnik, the mountain was crucial defensive terrain.
 Today, the fort houses a museum about the war, making the cable car ride a journey through layers of history as well as altitude.